architect-examples/arc-workshop/src/shared/md/03-intro-to-ddb/02-reads.md

 ---
 ### 2. Populate Mock Data

 Before we read any data we need to write a little bit.
 You can blindly copy/past this method to create a mock post with two reactions.
+We will check in on writing data in the next section of this exercise.

 ```javascript